This page is confined to photos and stories about but one of the old Corps' service periods: 1958 through the early 1960s.

 U.

-invaluable to those considering a military career and furnished with
+with information invaluable to those considering a military career and

 Some photos to help you remember.
 But I can't help but think you've got a few mental images that you'll NEVER forget. |